judekanjamala/RelRL/examples/README.md

 - **cell**: Equivalence of two modules implementing boxed integers in different ways.
-- **swap-calls**: Minimal example showing how calls to two methods acting on different parts of the heap may commute.
+- **swap-calls**: Minimal example of program equivalence: commuting two calls to two methods acting on different parts of the heap.
 - **listpub**: Information flow case study.
 Verifies that a program summing up public elements in a list with public and non-public elements does not leak information about non-public values.